Ultraman Ep. 9: Lightning Operation

 Directed by Toshihiro Iijima.
 Written by Masahiro Yamada.
 Airdate July 31, 1966.

 We now enter one of the less interesting stretches of Ultraman, an early slowdown that’s likely due to the rush to finish episodes and the stinginess of TBS and their sponsor partner when it came to budgets.
 I didn’t notice this quality lapse when I first watched the series; I was having too much fun with the basic monster formula.
-It wasn’t until the show started to really blast off that I looked back and thought, “Yeah, they had a bumpy patch after takeoff.”
+It wasn’t until the show started to really blast off that I looked back and thought, “Yeah, they had a bumpy patch right after takeoff.”

 Continue reading “Ultraman Ep.
 3: Science Patrol, Move Out”